davidkalosi/js-money/README.md

 ### Creating a new instance

-To create a new instance of Money you need to pass 2 parameters - the amount and the currency.
+There are multiple options of what to pass into the constructor to create a new Money instance:
+* amount as number, currency as string
+* amount as number, currency as object
+* object with amount and currency fields

 Amounts can be supplied either as integers or decimal numbers.

 Instances of Money are immutable and each arithmetic operation will return a new instance of the object.